CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Introduction

-Based on our findings, we propose \sys{}, a system that assists programmers with externalizing hierarchical prompt structures to generate code that aligns with their intent.
-The development of the system followed an iterative design process, soliciting feedback for feature improvement through a cognitive walkthrough involving six experienced programmers. \sys{} introduces the concept of \emph{hierarchical generation} by helping programmers to decompose tasks into smaller subtasks (Fig.~\ref{fig:teaser} A), forming a task structure that reflects programmers' mental models (Fig.~\ref{fig:teaser} B), and generating the corresponding code structure (Fig.~\ref{fig:teaser} C). \sys{} considering each prompt as a modular \textit{block} directly linked to corresponding code segments.
-This allows precise modification of specific code segments by manipulating the corresponding prompt blocks within the context of the hierarchical task structure.
-Furthermore, \sys{} enables verification during the prompt authoring process by providing scaffolding through multiple levels of abstraction, including tasks, sub-tasks, NL prompts, pseudocode, and generated code.
+The goal of this research is thus to explore design opportunities for \rv{supporting programmers in the intention formation process and the subsequent externalization process.} We conducted a formative study with six experienced programmers who regularly use LLM-driven code assistants.
+Findings from the study suggest that programmers are hindered due to the lack of informative prompt organization and the inability to directly control and manipulate generated code segments.
+Based on our findings, we propose \sys{}, a system that assists programmers with externalizing hierarchical prompt structures to generate code that aligns with their intentions. \sys{} introduces the concept of \emph{hierarchical generation} which helps programmers decompose goals into subtasks (Fig.\ref{fig:teaser} A), create a task structure externalizing their intentions (Fig.\ref{fig:teaser} B), and generate corresponding code (Fig.~\ref{fig:teaser} C).
+Each prompt in \sys{} is a modular \emph{block} linked to code segments, allowing precise modification within the hierarchical task structure.
+Furthermore, \sys{} enables evaluation during the prompt authoring process by providing scaffolding through multiple levels of abstraction, including goals, intentions, prompts, pseudocode, and generated code.

 We further conducted a user study with 12 experienced programmers who frequently use LLM-driven code assistants to evaluate the usefulness of \sys{}.
-The results validate that \sys{} helps programmers externalize and develop their mental models throughout the prompt authoring and code generation process.
-The direct manipulation of prompt blocks at multiple levels of abstraction to modify the corresponding code provides programmers with control over the translation of their intent into code.
-With the supported scaffolding, \sys{} prevents programmers from disruptive cognitive switching between prompt authoring and code verification by enabling results verification from prompts.
+The results validate that \sys{} helps programmers form and externalize their intentions.
+The direct manipulation of prompt blocks at multiple levels of abstraction to modify the corresponding code provides programmers with control over the translation of their intentions into code.
+With the supported scaffolding, \sys{} prevents programmers from disruptive cognitive switching between prompt authoring and code evaluation.
 These findings imply the concept of \emph{hierarchical generation} as a design consideration for future developments in interactive LLM-code assistants.
+In summary, our contribution is threefold: \begin{itemize} \item A formative study identified programmers' strategies for forming and externalizing intentions to generate code. \item An interactive system, \sys{}, employs a hierarchical structure and block-based design to provide programmers with code generation capabilities across multiple levels of abstraction. \item A user study demonstrating improved usability by enhancing controllability with \textit{hierarchical generation} and enabling result evaluation during the prompt authoring process. \end{itemize}